-- location of where the vehicle and bicycle came to rest (before they are moved per below), skid marks, traffic signs, and the general scene. - ⇒ Check out the sightlines.
-Make note of a vehicle or other obstacle (say a large mobile sign) located too close to the intersection, which may have hindered the motorist seeing you and/or you seeing them. - ⇒ If you are able to take photos of the accident scene, do so.
-If you are unable to take the photos your self, try to have a witness or bystander do this before the bicycle or automobiles are moved.
-Do this before you complete your Crash Scene report, and the Police arrival and completion of their Police Report. - ⇒ The motor vehicle(s) should also be moved to a safe location unless it is undrivable, then it stays where it is; or if a serious injury has occurred, it should remain where it is.
-Police are sometimes able to tell by damage location, witness information, and the geography of the road how the accident occurred, however, if at all possible, take photos of the automobile positions before they are moved.
+- where they came to rest (before they are moved per below), skid marks and the general scene. - ⇒ Check out the sightlines.
+Make note of a vehicle or other obstacle (say a large mobile sign) located too close to the intersection, which may have hindered the motorist seeing you and/or you seeing them. - ⇒ Since the vehicles involved in this crash will probably have moved some distance from the collision point, you would be wise to move your bike to a safe location while you complete your Crash Scene report, and while you wait for the Police to arrive and complete their Police Report. - ⇒ The motor vehicle(s) should also be moved to a safe location unless it is undrivable, then it stays where it is; or if a serious injury has occurred, it should remain where it is.
+Police are able to tell by damage location, witness information, and the geography of the road how the accident occurred, so it's not a big deal if things get moved around after the accident.
 If vehicles are left blocking an intersection, or in the travel lane of a road in poor driving condition, further accidents can occur.